Celebrating Miss Baba

 The event is celebrated only every 25 years.
 I had an awesome and unforgettable weekend.
 The attraction this time clearly were two living elephants.

 Both elephants were brought to Niederroßla in a parade on Friday from the train station in Apolda.
-We (our fanfare group, yes I play fanfare, timbal and piano) were sitting on a truck (well an old wagon actually) in front of the elephants on Friday.
+We (our fanfare group, yes I play fanfare, timbal and piano) were sitting on a truck (well an old wagon actually, pulled by a tractor) in front of the elephants on Friday.
 Here is a picture taken with my mobile phone.
 The quality is poor.
 Sorry about that.

 My ggggrand father was Gottlieb Kreutzberg, the owner of the elephant Miss Baba who sadly died and was the reason behind your festival.